-Carrying on the spirit of founder Sakichi Toyoda that "A product should never be sold unless it has been carefully manufactured and fully tested in the commercial trial, with completely satisfactory results," Toyota Industries strongly believes that quality is the lifeblood of a company.
+Carrying on the spirit of founder Sakichi Toyoda that "A product Types of Quality Sought by Toyota Industries should never be sold unless it has been carefully manufactured and fully tested in the commercial trial, with completely satisfactory results," Toyota Industries strongly believes that quality is the lifeblood of a company.
 Quality must also be built on compliance with laws and regulations, standards, guidelines and specifications that have been agreed upon with customers.
 Under this belief, we have formulated our Quality Vision as our philosophy in ensuring quality that forms the basis of our operations.